project-fifo/docs/general/upgrade.rst

    svcadm disable nginx
    pkgin remove fifo-wiggle nginx

-If you already have howl isntalled you will need to grant the user additional permissions to be able to open reserved ports (http: 80, and https: 443) this can be done with the following command.
-New installations handle this grant as part of the installation routime.
+If you already have howl installed you will need to grant the user additional permissions to be able to open reserved ports (http: 80, and https: 443) this can be done with the following command.
+New installations handle this grant as part of the installation routine.

 .. code-block:: bash